EPSRC-SFI Joint Funding of Research

 Prior to submission

-EPSRC will accept joint applications for Standard Research Grants at any time; however, potential applicants to the joint EPSRC-SFI funding opportunity should contact the EPSRC international mailbox (firstname.lastname@example.org) a minimum of 3 months prior to the planned submission date to ensure that applicants meet their respective funding organisations’ eligibility requirements and that the proposed research falls within their remits.
+Potential applicants to the joint EPSRC-SFI funding opportunity should submit an Expression of Interest using the form on the EPSRC website a minimum of 3 months prior to the planned submission date of the full proposal to ensure that applicants meet their respective funding organisations’ eligibility requirements and that the proposed research falls within their remits.
 Please see the guidance documentation for details of what must be submitted at this stage.

-- Except where indicated otherwise, joint applications should follow standard EPSRC format; no additional pages will be permitted.
+- Except where indicated otherwise, joint applications should follow standard EPSRC format.

 - The title of all applications submitted under this partnership must begin with “EPSRC-SFI: ”

-- A section on the ROI applicant(s) must be included in the Track Record section of the Case for Support document.
+- A section on the ROI applicant(s) must be included in the Applicant and team capability to deliver section of the application.

-- The total direct costs requested by the ROI applicants from SFI should be included in the Je-S form as a cash project-partner contribution.
+- The total direct costs requested by the ROI applicants from SFI should be included in the TFS application as a project-partner contribution.
 A maximum request of €500,000 direct costs for durations of 12-60 months will apply to the total ROI budget.
 An additional contribution to overhead costs will also be made.

-- The Justification of Resources document must include a section on the costs requested by the ROI-based research groups, making it clear which costs will be funded by SFI and which costs will be funded by EPSRC if the application is successful.
+- The resources and cost justification section must include a section on the costs requested by the ROI-based research groups, making it clear which costs will be funded by SFI and which costs will be funded by EPSRC if the application is successful.

-- The SFI Application Form and associated documents described in the guidance documentation must be included in the Je-S submission as a single PDF attachment.
-This document should be submitted as attachment type ‘Other Attachment’ (not seen by reviewers and panel members).
+- The SFI Application Form and associated documents described in the guidance documentation must be included in the TFS application as a single PDF attachment.

 The usual eligibility criteria apply for EPSRC applicants.
 To receive support from SFI, the ROI partner(s) must be based at an institution eligible for SFI support.

-Additionally, the ROI SFI co-investigator must be a member of the academic staff of an eligible Research Body (permanent or with a contract that covers the period of the grant) or a Contract Researcher with a contract that covers the period of the grant, who is recognised by the eligible Research Body as an independent investigator and will have an independent office and research space at the host eligible Research Body for which he/she will be fully responsible for at least the duration of the grant.
-The SFI co-investigator must also have the capability and authority to mentor and supervise team members.
+Additionally, the ROI SFI co-lead(s) must hold a PhD or equivalent and be a member of the academic staff of an eligible Research Body (permanent or with a contract that covers the period of the grant) or a Contract Researcher with a contract that covers the period of the grant, who is recognised by the eligible Research Body as an independent investigator and will have an independent office and research space at the host eligible Research Body for which he/she will be fully responsible for at least the duration of the grant.
+The SFI co-lead(s) must also have the capability and authority to mentor and supervise team members.